char23fj/361-Group20-Project/README.md

 var hi = req.query.zip + 1000;
 var low = req.query.zip - 1000;
 And then do the query "WHERE zip < ? && zip > ?", with added arguments hi and low.

+12/1 (Phil) Search results page works and displays in a table.  added styling to buttons and table.